 Infomation on a polygraph and why people are advised to lawyer up during a criminal investigation.
-(NOTE: Jason fully cooperated against the advice of counsel.
+(NOTE: Jason fully cooperated with the investigators against the advice of counsel.
 Although he “passed” the polygraph he continued to fully cooperate with everything the police asked of him.
 Conspiracists continue to claim the SP cleared Jason on a single polygraph examination which is not correct. )

 “Mr. Zailo and his friend were under intense police scrutiny.
 However, Mr. Zailo was cooperative with police,” said Sgt.
 Horsley.
 “He also partook in a polygraph exam, and he passed.